Scoring in Mahjong: Shanghai scoring

 In contrast, the scoring system used in the Shanghai variant is high due to the diverse number of scoring criteria and inflated values for rarer hands such as the thirteen terminals.
 Because of the inflated point values, there is generally a minimum point value in the Shanghai variant.

 Singaporean scoring

 Singaporean scoring is similar to that of the Chinese Classical system but accounts for the different set of tiles used therein.
 Again, standard payment variations apply, although variants exist where the dealer must also pay and receive double.

 Japanese scoring

 The Japanese scoring system is the system that is found in many Mahjong video games.
-In this variation, each player begin with a start score.
-Usually, this number is either 25,000 or 30,000.
-However, it can be any agreed start value.
-In real tile settings, this is typically represented by a series of bars resembling elongated Chinese dominoes, in four denominations: 10,000, 5,000, 1,000, and 100.
-Otherwise, online the representation is simply the displayed point scores.
+There are two sources of doubling points (Yaku and Dora), of which at least one Yaku is mandatory to go out.
+There are various point caps that reduce the chip value of high point hands, and a set of special hands that jump straight to the highest available point value (Yakuman).
+In real tile settings, the chip values are typically represented by a series of bars resembling elongated Chinese dominoes, in four denominations: 10,000, 5,000, 1,000, and 100.